What is Azure CLI? – A Complete Guide on Azure CLIÂ

 Azure CLI, short for Azure Command-Line Interface, is a command-line tool developed by Microsoft for managing and interacting with Azure cloud resources.
 It provides users with a powerful and efficient way to work with Azure services and perform various tasks directly from the command prompt or terminal.

 With Azure CLI, users can execute commands to create, configure, and manage Azure resources, such as virtual machines, storage accounts, databases, networking components, and more.
-The Azure CLI commands are based on the Azure Resource Manager (ARM) model, offering a unified and consistent approach to managing resources across Azure.
+The CLI commands are based on the Azure Resource Manager (ARM) model, offering a unified and consistent approach to managing resources across Azure.

 Why is Azure CLI Important?